arcboundrav/evodom/README.md

 playing one of the distinct types of Actions in Hand, if any exist.

 When an Agent makes a move, they alter the State.
-A collection of distinct changes to the state is a Consequence---and, each component in such a collection is an Effect.
+A collection of distinct changes to the state is a Consequence—and, each component in such a collection is an Effect.
 To make a move is to select a Consequence and then resolve its Effects.
 The logic which governs the generation of a set of moves is a Decision.